 Be very careful before you negotiate a short sale with your mortgage lender.
 You may be required to sign a promissory note to cover the difference between the purchase price and the amount owed on the original mortgage.
 In addition, there are serious 1099 tax liabilities for any amount of the loan that the bank agrees to forgive.

 If you are not sure that a short sale is in your best interest, get the straight facts about mortgage default.
-The Law Office of Paul L. Urich is recognized as one of central Florida's prominent debt relief and bankruptcy law firms.
+The Law Office of Paul L. Urich, P.A. is recognized as one of central Florida’s prominent debt relief and bankruptcy law firms.
 During an initial free consultation, we will explain the rules and procedures for a successful short sale and help you understand your options to help you save your house from foreclosure.
 If you decide that a short sale is your best solution, we can handle all documentation, procedures and discussions with the bank.
 Our attorneys are experienced and have in-depth knowledge of the local real estate and mortgage lending community.
 We know the strategies that work and the processes that will lead to a cost-effective solution to your foreclosure problem.